Notes on Web Browsers Embedded Players and Files:

 Sound Qualities/Bitrates/File sizes:

 If no bitrate is specified on links, sermons are generally 16kbps (for more information about “bitrates,” click here).
 Embedded players are linked to the highest quality files available.
 Lower-quality, smaller-sized files are for faster downloading.
-File size can be an issue if internet speed is slow, if storage space is limited, or if you wish to download a lot of files in the shortest amount of time (say, for a long series).
+File size can be an issue if internet speed is slow, if data-usage is a concern, if storage space is limited, or if you wish to download a lot of files in the shortest amount of time (say, for a long series).
 Some of the messages on the site come from very old, sometimes very cheap and/or frequently recopied tapes, so background noise may be present.
-Efforts have been made to minimze this & to adjust for speed problems, but in some cases the quality will still be so-so.
+Efforts have been made to minimize this & to adjust for speed problems, but in some cases the quality will still be so-so.
 Since the content of the messages is of primary importance, we trust that you will bear with any shortcomings.

 (be sure to un-check “optional offer” if not interested)